openstack-archive/anvil/tools/README.rst

 validate-yaml
 -------------

-Validates yaml is formatted correctly.
+Validates a yaml file is formatted correctly.

 yaml-pretty
 -----------